 The South Coast Air Quality Management District (SCAQMD) staff appreciates the opportunity to comment on the above-mentioned project.
-SCAQMD staff's comments are recommendations regarding the analysis of potential air quality impacts from the proposed project that should be included in the CEQA document.
+In the event that a CEQA document for the Proposed Project is required, SCAQMD staff's comments are recommendations regarding the analysis of potential air quality impacts from the Proposed Project that should be included in the CEQA document.
 Please forward a copy of the CEQA document directly to SCAQMD at the address in our letterhead.
-In addition, please send with the CEQA document all appendices or technical documents related to the air quality, health risk, and greenhouse gas analyses and electronic versions of all air quality modeling and health risk assessment files1.
+In addition, please send with the CEQA document all appendices or technical documents related to the air quality, health risk, and greenhouse gas analyses and electronic versions of all air quality modeling and health risk assessment files.
 These include emission calculation spreadsheets and modeling input and output files (not PDF files).
 Without all files and supporting documentation, SCAQMD staff will be unable to complete a review of the air quality analyses in a timely manner.
 Any delays in providing all supporting documentation will require additional time for review beyond the end of the comment period.